toUpperCase78/toUpperCase78/README.md

 Of course, this is not limited to just Data Science!
 Besides, there will be many other prograaming projects I've carried out with passion.

-_More information will be inserted in the upcoming days..._

 <!--
 **toUpperCase78/toUpperCase78** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.